-[COMMENT: If undistributed property or a fund subsequently becomes available for collection, the nonholders can collect the balance of their interest from the property or fund at that time, and subsequent distributees will have no liability for taxes.
+If undistributed property which was subject to this Subsection (c) subsequently becomes available for collection, the uninsulated holders can collect the balance of their interest from the property at that time.]

-SECTION 8.
-APPORTIONMENT OF SPECIAL ELECTIVE BENEFITS AND ADDITIONAL ESTATE TAX FROM RECAPTURE OF THOSE BENEFITS.
+SECTION 7.
+APPORTIONMENT OF SPECIAL ELECTIVE BENEFITS AND

+ADDITIONAL ESTATE TAX FROM RECAPTURE OF THOSE BENEFITS.

+- (a) In this Section:

+- 35 (1) "special elective benefit" means a reduction in an estate tax obtained by an election

+- 36 for

-(a) In this section: (1) "special elective benefit" means a reduction in the federal estate tax obtained by an election for a lower valuation of specified property that is included in the gross estate, a deduction from the gross estate allowed for specified property, or an exclusion from the gross estate of specified property; and (2) "specified property" means property for which an election has been made for a special elective benefit.
+(A) a lower valuation of specified property that is included in the gross estate;

+(B) a deduction from the gross estate allowed for specified property; or

+(C) an exclusion from the gross estate of specified property; and

+(2) "specified property" means property for which an election has been made for a special elective benefit.

-[COMMENT: The type of special elective benefits at which this provision is aimed are currently set forth in §§ 2031(c), 2032A, and 2057 of the Internal Revenue Code.
+The type of special elective benefits at which this provision is aimed are currently set forth in §§ 2031(c), 2032A, and 2057 of the Internal Revenue Code.
 Section 2032A provides an election whereby "qualified real property" (real property that is used for a specified purpose and is held by certain parties related to the decedent) will be given a lower valuation for federal estate tax purposes than otherwise would have been true.
 Under § 2032A(c), if within 10 years after the decedent's death the qualified heir disposes of an interest in the qualified realty or ceases to use it for its required purpose, an additional estate tax will be imposed to recapture some of the estate tax reduction that was obtained through the election.
-The purpose of Section 8 is to define how the benefit of an estate tax reduction of this or a similar type will be allocated and how any additional estate tax imposed to recapture some of that tax benefit will be allocated.
+Even if the federal estate tax is repealed in 2010, the 2001 Act retains the additional estate tax provision to recapture some of the estate tax reduction; and, unless the repeal is made permanent, the sunset provision in the 2001 Act will reinstate the entire estate tax in 2011.
+The purpose of Section 7 is to define how the benefit of an estate tax reduction of this or a similar type will be allocated and how any additional estate tax imposed to recapture some of that tax benefit will be allocated.

-Another federal estate tax provision to which Section 8 applies is § 2057.
+Another federal estate tax provision to which Section 7 applies is § 2057.
 That provision grants an election to receive a special estate tax deduction for a "qualified family-owned business interest."
 Under § 2057(f), if, within 10 years after the decedent's death, one of four listed events occurs, an additional federal estate tax will be imposed in order to recapture some of the tax reduction obtained by electing to take the deduction.
-Section 8 defines how the benefits of the election and the burden of an additional tax will be apportioned.
+Section 7 defines how the benefits of the election and the burden of an additional tax will be apportioned.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 repealed § 2057 for the estates of decedent's dying after the year 2003.
+However, the 2001 Act retains the 10-year recapture provision, and the sunset provision will reinstate § 2057 in the year 2011 unless the repeal is made permanent.